INS Vishal

+As of April 2026, Indian Defence News described the project as remaining "elusive" amid continued government silence over plans for the Vishal.

 Development timeline

 2011–14

-The existing plans to for a second indigenous aircraft carrier (IAC) following was first reveled in April 2011 by the then Chief of the Naval Staff, Admiral Nirmal Kumar Verma.
+The existing plans for a second indigenous aircraft carrier (IAC) following were first revealed in April 2011 by the then Chief of the Naval Staff, Admiral Nirmal Kumar Verma.
 However, such a project would not be taken up soon as there were other budgetary priorities for the Navy.

 The IAC-II, christened INS Vishal, was first reported to have entered the design phase by August 2012.
 The aircraft carrier was expected to have a displacement of 65,000 tonnes and feature a CATOBAR system.
-The aircraft carrier would enter service in 2025.
+The aircraft carrier was supposed to enter service in 2025.

 2015–16

 In February 2015, reports stated that the Indian Navy was accelerating the design and development of its second indigenous aircraft carrier (IAC-II), christened INS Vishal, as was scheduled to be decommissioned within a year.
 The detailed study on the programme, which was underway, would decide the propulsion system of the ship.
 Nuclear propulsion was being considered as well.
 Additionally, the Navy had already decided to equip the carrier with a CATOBAR system, with the service having inquired for the EMALS developed by General Atomics, featuring on the US Navy's Gerald R. Ford-class aircraft carriers.
 The construction of the aircraft carrier will take 10–12 years and it could be commissioned as early as 2033.
 Thirty Indian Navy admirals and captains were also briefed on the EMALS technology by General Atomics in as early as 2013.
 The briefing was conducted by Scott Forney III, the senior official of the firm.

 In May 2015, the then Navy chief, Robin K. Dhowan, considered nuclear propulsion as one of the options to power India's second aircraft carrier as the service sought approval to acquire six nuclear-attack submarines.
 On 13 May 2015, Defence Acquisition Council (DAC) allotted ₹30 crore for the initial construction planning process of INS Vishal.

 On 17 July 2015, the Navy issued a Letter of Request to four foreign firms — Lockheed Martin, BAE Systems, DCNS, and Rosoboronexport seeking assistance in designing IAC-II.
 The design specifications was informed in the letter.
 The Navy expects the vessel to have a displacement of 65,000 tonnes with a length of around 300 metres.
 It must have a speed in excess of 30 knots, though the propulsion type, whether nuclear or conventional (diesel or gas turbine), was not mentioned.
 While the letter confirmed the requirement of a CATOBAR system, EMALS was kept as optional.
 The responses were to be submitted within a deadline of 22 July and the proposal shall include the costing elements.
 A budget of $5 million had been assigned for the early design phase.